yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Host/Boot_Sequence.rst

     Please refer back to the particular U-boot component branch and version information for this release:
     :ref:`u-boot-release-notes`

-.. ifconfig:: CONFIG_part_family in ('General_family')
+.. ifconfig:: CONFIG_part_family in ('General_family', 'AM57X_family')

     .. rubric:: Introduction
        :name: introduction-boot-sequence

-    This page describes the boot sequence of an OMAP3 EVM.
+    This page describes the boot sequence of an OMAP3 and AM57X EVM.
+In this page, OMAP3 EVM is used for OMAP3 and AM57 EVM.

     .. rubric:: General Boot Sequence (Linux system)
        :name: general-boot-sequence-linux-system